-Opportunities for Reflection: Extern will meet with their supervising attorney, judge, or clerk to discuss their experiences in the placement and other relevant issues.
+Opportunities for Reflection: Extern will meet with their supervising attorney, judge, or supervising judicial law clerk to discuss their experiences in the placement and other relevant issues.
+Please remember to have a debrief conversation with your student after observational experiences, even after virtual ones.

 Logistics: Extern will have a designated workspace/computer to complete their work or be provided with necessary authorization to work remotely from their personal computer.
+All students should have the ability to commit some assignments remotely should it become necessary due to Covid-19 infection or exposure/quarantine.